-As of August 31, 2017, Simulations Plus and its subsidiaries Cognigen Corporation and DILlsym, employed a total of 86 employees, including 83 full-time employees and 3 part-time employee, including 67 in technical and research and development, 7 in marketing and sales, 12 in administration and accounting.
-Currently 39 employees hold Ph.Ds. in their respective science or engineering disciplines, and 19 employees hold one or more Master's degrees.
+As of August 31, 2018, Simulations Plus and its subsidiaries Cognigen Corporation and DILIsym, employed a total of 95 persons, including 93 full-time employees and 2 part-time employees, consisting of 69 in technical and research and development, 7 in marketing and sales, and 19 in administration and accounting.
+Currently 45 employees hold Ph.Ds. in their respective science or engineering disciplines, and 18 employees hold one or more Master's degrees.
 Most of the senior management team and the members of our Board of Directors hold graduate degrees.